orevaisaiah/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type: This script is used to print the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.
 13-symbolic_link: This script is used to create a symbolic link to /bin/ls, named __ls__.
 14-copy_html: This script is used to create a script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+100-lets_move: This script is used to move all files beginning with an uppercase letter to the directory /tmp/u.